OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

 .. note::

     OpenMDAO contains two components that perform interpolation: `SplineComp` and `MetaModelStructuredComp`.
+    While they provide access to mostly the same algorithms, their usage is subtly different.
-    The fundamental difference between them is as follows:
+    The fundamental differences between them are as follows:

     :ref:`MetaModelStructuredComp <feature_MetaModelStructuredComp>` is used when you have a set of known data values y on a structured grid x and want to interpolate a new y value at a new x location that lies inside the grid.
 In this case, you